gward/gil/docs/intro.md

 a function that returns no value.
 Inside a procedure, the `return` statement is optional and always bare.

-Function names consist of lowercase letters and underscores.
+Function names consist of lowercase letters, underscores, and digits (but they cannot start with a digit).

 Most functions have one or more parameters and a return value, whose types must all be declared: